archibald-carrion/Assembly/README.md

 ### Linear Feedback Shift Register (LFSR)
 A Linear Feedback Shift Register implementation in x86 assembly.
 LFSR is commonly used in cryptography, digital communications, and random number generation.

+### Integer Square Function
+A simple integer squaring function implemented in x86 assembly.
+This function squares an integer input and returns the result.

 ### TODO: Add already implemented algorithms here

 ## Project Structure